Buddy Ryan: Houston Oilers

 Ryan became the defensive coordinator for the Houston Oilers in 1993, and his unit helped propel the Oilers to an 11-game winning streak at the end of the 1993 NFL season.

 On January 2, 1994, in the Oilers' final regular season game against the New York Jets, Ryan was involved in a sideline altercation with the offensive coordinator Kevin Gilbride during the nationally telecast game.

-Ryan had been criticizing Gilbride's "run and shoot", referring to it as the "chuck and duck."
+Ryan had been criticizing the Oilers' "run and shoot", referring to it as the "chuck and duck."
 Ryan thought that two defensive players were injured on last-minute defensive stands when the offense could have simply run the clock out.
 At the end of the first half in the game against the Jets, Gilbride called a pass play, and when Cody Carlson fumbled the snap, Ryan started yelling at Gilbride, who then started walking towards Ryan, yelling back.
 When they were at arm's length, "Ryan ... attempted to punch Gilbride in the jaw" before linebacker Keith McCants and several other Oilers players separated them.
 "Kevin Gilbride will be selling insurance in two years," Ryan said a few days after the incident.

 The Oilers lost to the Kansas City Chiefs 28-20 in a divisional round match at the Astrodome two weeks later on January 16.
 After scoring the Chiefs' first touchdown on a 7-yard pass from Joe Montana, Keith Cash fired the football at an image of Ryan's face on a banner hanging beyond the end zone.
 Holding no grudge against Ryan, Cash explained, "I saw it as I was crossing the goal line, and it was just impulse.
 I just let it fly."